articles Ratings /ratings/en/research/articles/230727-analytical-approach-second-party-opinions-use-of-proceeds-12775313 content esgSubNav

 Overview And Scope

-This article describes S&P Global Ratings' analytical approach for providing Second Party Opinions (SPOs) on types of sustainable financing where proceeds are allocated to specific environmental or social projects.
-It also explains how we determine an S&P Global Ratings Shade of Green (Shade) for environmental projects.
-In addition, we provide context on how the sustainable financing addresses what we consider to be the issuer's most material sustainability factors, as well as our view of the issuer's management of additional sustainability factors that are relevant to the sustainable financing.
+This article describes S&P Global Ratings' analytical approach for providing Second Party Opinions (SPOs) on sustainable financings where proceeds are allocated to specific environmental or social projects Use of Proceeds (UoP) as well as where financial characteristics are tied to predefined sustainability objectives (sustainability-linked).
+It also explains how we determine an S&P Global Ratings Shade of Green (Shade) for environmental projects and investments in UoP financings.
+In addition, we provide context on how the sustainable financing addresses what we consider to be the issuer's most material sustainability factors.
+For UoP financing, this context focuses on our view of the issuer's management of additional sustainability factors that are relevant to the sustainable financing.
+For sustainability-linked financing, this context focuses on whether the issuer's investment plans are consistent with a sustainable future, as defined below.
+For sustainability-linked SPOs, we also comment on the financial characteristics of the financing where relevant and when sufficient information exists.

-This analytical approach is applicable to a wide variety of financial instruments and financing frameworks, including those issued by corporate entities; project and structured finance vehicles; financial institutions; multilateral development banks; and sovereign, regional, and local governments.
+This analytical approach is applicable to a wide variety of sustainable financings, including those issued by corporate entities, project and structured finance vehicles, financial institutions, multilateral development banks, and sovereign, regional, and local governments.

-We do not limit our opinions to bonds for new projects that issuers label as green, social, or sustainability.
-We can provide SPOs on any refinancing, bonds, bank loans, private placements, project finance debt, hybrids, portfolios, fund holdings, asset-backed securities, and other financial transactions, excluding common and preferred equity transactions.
+We do not limit our opinions to bonds for new projects that issuers label as green, social, sustainable, or sustainability-linked.
+We can provide SPOs on any refinancing, bonds, bank loans, private placements, project finance debt, hybrids, portfolios, fund holdings, asset-backed securities, and other financial transactions.

-To help communicate the findings from our SPO analysis, our SPO reports include a summary of our key analytical conclusions, presented as strengths, weaknesses, and areas to watch.
-With this summary, we highlight the strengths and weaknesses of the financing relative to its stated sustainability objectives and identify potential risks related to the financing.
-This summary is a way of presenting findings from other areas of our analysis and is not a separate analytical exercise.
+Our SPO reports include a summary of our key analytical conclusions, presented as strengths, weaknesses, and areas to watch.
+With this summary, we highlight our views on the strengths and weaknesses of the financing relative to its stated sustainability objectives and identify potential risks related to the financing.
+This summary presents findings from other areas of our analysis and is not a separate analytical exercise.

 • We consider a strength to be a feature of the financing that stands out as positive compared with our view of standard practices.
-For example, we could consider value-chain policies that address material sustainability factors and support the implementation of the financing to be a strength for an issuer.
+For example, we could consider value-chain policies that address material sustainability factors and support the implementation of the financing, or the progress towards an SPT to be a strength for an issuer.
 We may also see the inclusion of components that far exceed the minimum requirements of the Principles as a strength.

 • We consider a weakness to be a significant limitation, identified in our analysis, that would likely prevent the financing from achieving the full benefits of its sustainability objectives.
-For example, we would consider the failure to exclude diesel-powered back-up generators from the financing of newly constructed buildings to be a weakness for an issuer.
+For example, we would consider the failure to exclude diesel-powered back-up generators from the financing of newly constructed buildings, or the inclusion of a call option before a financing's target date, to be a weakness.

 • We consider an area to watch to be a potential problem or risk related to the financing.
 In general, areas to watch are risks that the issuer plans to mitigate, or residual risks that remain after mitigating actions the issuer has taken.
-For example, if an issuer is exposed to material physical climate risk that necessitates active mitigation, we could consider this an area to watch.
+For example, if an issuer is exposed to material physical climate risk that necessitates active mitigation or is unclear as to what circumstances may trigger its recalculation policy, we could consider this an area to watch.

-We consider a weakness to be more serious than an area to watch.
+We consider weaknesses to be more serious than areas to watch.

 The Alignment Assessment